cortex-js/cortexjs.io/docs/compute-engine/03-guide-expressions.md

 ## Checking the Kind of Expression

-To identify if an expression is a number, symbol, function, string or dictionary, use the following boolean expressions:
+To identify if an expression is a number, symbol, function or string use the following boolean expressions:

 <div className="symbols-table first-column-header">